oemof/heat-pump-tutorial/_sources/index.md

   pump in the energy system model.

-The software applied in the tutorial session will be [oemof-solph](https://oemof-solph.readthedocs.io) as energy system optimisation tool and [TESPy](https://tespy.readthedocs.io) as thermodynamic modelling framework.
+The software applied in the tutorial session will be [oemof-solph](https://oemof-solph.readthedocs.io) as energy system optimization tool and [TESPy](https://tespy.readthedocs.io) as thermodynamic modelling framework.
 Both are part of the popular open energy modelling framework [oemof](https://oemof.org).